Temperance "Bones" Brennan: Seeley Booth

-In the beginning of season six (7 months later), they reunite in the stated place.
-Booth came back from Afghanistan, along with everyone else from various places, to help save Cam's job.
-They all decided to stay.
-Booth has a serious new girlfriend, Hannah, and despite the hints of her colleagues at Brennan's unconscious jealousy of their relationship, she vehemently denies feeling uncomfortable with the new situation.
-Through subsequent episodes her jealousy and resentfulness began becoming more apparent as Hannah and Booth started becoming more serious.
-Although, Brennan reveals via her vows on her wedding day ("The Woman in White") that she has been in love with Booth at least since she and Hodgins were buried alive ("Aliens in a Spaceship"); it is in the episode "The Doctor in the Photo" that she conveys her love to Booth, and also that she wants to be with him; but she is let down when Booth says that he loves Hannah and that Hannah is not a "consolation prize".
+In the beginning of season six (seven months later), Booth returns from Afghanistan to help save Cam's job.
+Booth has a serious new girlfriend, Hannah Burley, and despite the hints of her colleagues at Brennan's unconscious jealousy of their relationship, she vehemently denies feeling uncomfortable with the new situation.
+Through subsequent episodes her jealousy and resentfulness become apparent as Hannah and Booth start becoming more serious.
+Although Brennan reveals via her vows on her wedding day ("The Woman in White") that she has been in love with Booth at least since she and Hodgins were buried alive ("Aliens in a Spaceship"), it is in the episode "The Doctor in the Photo" that she conveys her love to Booth and that she wants to be with him, but she is let down when Booth says that he loves Hannah.
 This prompts Brennan to conclude that she has missed her chance, later reflecting that she should move on.
-In episode 10 of the sixth season "The Body in the Bag", Booth tells his girlfriend about the incident, stating that it (his love for Temperance) was all in the past and whatever he felt, he does not feel it anymore, except for Hannah.
-However it was clear in the following episode that he still has feelings for Brennan.
+In episode 10 of the sixth season, "The Body in the Bag", Booth tells his girlfriend about the incident, stating that it (his love for Brennan) was all in the past and whatever he felt, he does not feel it anymore.
+However it is made clear in the following episode that he still has feelings for Brennan.

-Despite her apparent resolve to move on, Brennan later showed sorrow when her father noted that he always thought she and Booth would end up together.
-During a subsequent case involving a polygamist who would spend the night with his first wife on the night he was scheduled to sleep alone, Booth commented that, while you can love several people, there is only ever one person you love the most, prompting Brennan to ask what happens when you push that person away, something Booth answered saying that it never truly leaves, adding further weight to the implication that he still has feelings for Brennan.
-Following Hannah's departure, the two have begun to reconnect, to the point that, during a case that saw the two trapped in an elevator during a blackout for several hours, Booth and Brennan admitted that they are each interested in a relationship, but require more time to sort out their own feelings before they make such a commitment.
+Despite her apparent resolve to move on, Brennan is saddened when her father noted that he always thought she and Booth would end up together.
+During a subsequent case involving a polygamist who would spend the night with his first wife on the night he was scheduled to sleep alone, Booth comments that, while you can love several people, there is only ever one person you love the most.
+Brennan asks him what happens when you push that person away, and he replies that it never truly leaves, adding further weight to the implication that he still has feelings for Brennan.
+Following Hannah's departure, the two begin to reconnect, to the point that, during a case that sees the two trapped in an elevator during a blackout for several hours, Booth and Brennan admit that they are each interested in a relationship but require more time to sort out their own feelings before they make such a commitment.